bbkjunior/bbkjunior/README.md

 Hello!

 My name is Nikolay Babakov.
-I am a Ph.D. student at the University of Santiago de Compostela.
+I am a [Ph.D. student at the University of Santiago de Compostela](https://nl4xai.eu/people/esr2/).

-I am interested in NLP and everything about it.
-My current research is Natural Language Generation for Bayesian Networks reasoning.
+I am interested in NLP and explainable AI.
+My current research is Natural Language Generation for Bayesian Networks reasoning explanation.
 My recent research was dedicated to toxicity detection and text style transfer.

 You may reach me in telegram [@bbkjunior](https://t.me/bbkjunior) or via email: bbkhse@gmail.com or nikolay.babakov@usc.es